Republican Action Against Drugs

-Republican Action Against Drugs (RAAD) was an Irish republican vigilante group active mainly in Derry and the surrounding area, including parts of counties Londonderry and Tyrone in Northern Ireland, and parts of County Donegal in the Republic of Ireland.
+Republican Action Against Drugs (RAAD) was an Irish republican vigilante group active mainly in Derry and the surrounding area, including parts of counties Derry/ Londonderry and Tyrone in Northern Ireland, and parts of County Donegal in the Republic of Ireland.
 It targeted those who it claimed were drug dealers.
 The group's methods included shooting the alleged dealers in the arms and legs ("punishment shootings"); pipe bomb or arson attacks on the property of alleged dealers; and warning, threatening or banishing the alleged dealers.

 In July 2012, it was announced that RAAD was merging with the Real Irish Republican Army and other independent republican paramilitary groups to form what is referred to as the New IRA.

 History

 The group formed in late 2008.
 It frequently issued statements via the Derry Journal.
 Shortly after its foundation, it offered an "amnesty" to all drug dealers, asking them to make themselves known to the group before giving an assurance that they had stopped dealing.
 In an interview with the Derry Journal in August 2009, the group's leadership explained: "We would monitor the actions of those who have come forward and, given an adequate period of time, interest in those drug dealers would cease and they could start to lead normal lives".
 The group claims to have an intelligence network within the Derry area and stated, "We would never act unless we hold undeniable evidence that the person punished has been dealing in drugs.
 We regularly compile information on certain individuals – including CCTV footage and statements from those who have received drugs from these people".
 As its name suggests, it comes from an Irish republican background.

 In the 1990s, a group calling itself Direct Action Against Drugs (DAAD) operated in Northern Ireland and used similar methods.
 Many believe DAAD was linked to the Provisional Irish Republican Army.
 On the topic of politics, RAAD's leadership said: "There is absolutely no political agenda within our organisation.
 Our only aim is to eliminate drug dealers from our society and put an end to them destroying our community".
 The RAAD leadership claimed that some of its members had been involved with the Provisional IRA in the past, and added that Sinn Féin members and officials "have approached us privately, claiming that they support what we are attempting to achieve".

 In an October 2010 interview with the Strabane Chronicle, a RAAD spokesman claimed all of its members are former republican volunteers who support the peace process.
 During an investigation into RAAD in June 2012, the home of the Sinn Féin Mayor of Derry, Kevin Campbell, was raided and searched by the Police Service of Northern Ireland (PSNI).
 The group was the focus of a 2010 BBC Northern Ireland Spotlight documentary.